Columbia County WI Jail & Huber Center

 Satellite View of Columbia County WI Jail & Huber Center

-You can support your loved ones at Columbia County WI Jail & Huber Center on InmateAid, if you have any immediate questions contact the facility directly at 608-742-6476.
+You can support your loved ones at Columbia Co Jail & Huber on InmateAid, if you have any immediate questions contact the facility directly at 608-742-6476.

-The Columbia County WI Jail & Huber Center is a detention center located at 403 Jackson St Portage, WI which is operated locally by the Columbia County Sheriff's Office and holds inmates awaiting trial or sentencing or both.
+The Columbia Co Jail & Huber is a detention center located at 403 Jackson St Portage, WI which is operated locally by the Columbia County Sheriff's Office and holds inmates awaiting trial or sentencing or both.
 Most of the sentenced inmates are here for less than two years.
 Columbia County accepts inmates from surrounding towns, Portage Police Department, and the US Marshal's Service.

 The Columbia County Jail is responsible for holding all persons arrested in Columbia County.
 The secure jail is broken into 3 floors.
-First floor is intake and holding/special cells.
-Second floor houses secure male inmates.
-Third floor houses additional secure male inmates and female inmates.
+The first floor is intake and holding/special cells.
+The second-floor houses secure male inmates.
+The third-floor houses additional secure male inmates and female inmates.
 The secure jail has 165 total bunks.
-The Huber center opened in 2005.
+The Huber Center opened in 2005.
 The Huber Center is capable of holding an additional 192 inmates.
 It also includes expanded facilities for laundry, medical services, kitchen, recreation, and other jail programs

-Both jails are designed as a Pod style, which allows many inmates to be supervised by few staff.
+Both jails are designed as a Pod style, which allows many inmates to be supervised by a smaller staff.
 The jail currently employs 33 Jail Deputies, 1 Jail Clerk, 6 Jail Sergeants, 1 Lieutenant, and a Captain.

-We cannot pass messages to inmates unless you have an extreme emergency that can be verified by jail staff.
+They will not pass messages to inmates unless there is an extreme emergency that can be verified by jail staff.
 Generally, inmates have access to phones from the time cleaning is completed in the morning until lockdown at night.
-Unless an inmate purchases a $10.00 phone card, all calls go out collect.
+Unless an inmate purchases a $10.00 phone card, all calls go out as collect caalls.
 If you are having trouble getting phone calls from inmates you can contact our inmate phone company Securus at 1-800-844-6591.
 Calls are $13.09 per 15-minute call, with an InmateAid number the calls are only $3.15, To check out these savings, click here.

 Often persons sentenced by the court to serve jail time are given Huber privilege.
 When you are sentenced to Huber, the court should provide you with a brochure about Huber.
 If you have additional questions contact the jail at (608) 742-6476.